 Before you commit to a sale you need to decide whether you would like to remain involved in the business, sell a minority stake, sell a specific element of your business or do you want to retire and exit altogether?
 Any legal advice you receive will be tailored to your specific circumstances and the exit strategy you wish to take.

 You want to get the best price for your business, and this means starting the sale process at least a year prior to completion and commencing the preparation in earnest at least six months beforehand.
 The value of your company will be affected by the market at the time of the sale.
 You should, therefore, work closely with your business solicitor to best market and present your business for sale.
 This includes managing the unrecoverable debts, mitigating any potential claims against the business and ensuring a sound business model/plan is in place.

 The business will also need to manage dividends, drawings and expenses well in advance of the sale.
 It is vital that you work with your accountant to ensure you can demonstrate the profitability of the business.
 The due diligence searches will uncover the steps you have taken demonstrating that your business has been run effectively and efficiently.

 You should also ensure that your key contracts with customers and suppliers are all in order.
-If you are intending on selling shares in a limited company then a shareholder’s agreement should be drawn up as a priority to ensure that the shareholders are all in agreement as to what will happen upon a sale.
+If you are intending on selling shares in a limited company, then a shareholder’s agreement should be drawn up as a priority to ensure that the shareholders are all in agreement as to what will happen upon a sale.

 Develop a realistic growth plan

-Establish a management structure
+Establish an effective and efficient management structure